Oświęcim: Geography and transport

 Oświęcim lies at the intersection of National Road 44 and local roads 933 and 948.
 Oświęcim's old town is east of the Soła, with the Main Market Square (Rynek Główny) at its center.
 The railway station is across the river in the northwest part of town; the main museum is on the west side.
 The Auschwitz-Birkenau State Museum is in the village of Brzezinka, to the west of the railway station.
 The chemical works are east of the town.

 The main bus station of the town lies in the east of the town, and local bus services are operated by PKS Oświęcim.
 The PKP railway services are available to Kraków, Katowice and Czechowice-Dziedzice, and internationally to Vienna and Prague.
 The nearest airport is 60 km away, at Kraków Balice.
 According to the 2002 data, Oświęcim is 30 km^{2}, of which forests comprise only 1%.
 The neighbouring boroughs (gmina) are Chelmek, Libiąż, and the gmina of Oświęcim.

 Climate

 Oświęcim has a warm-summer humid continental climate characterised by four distinct seasons: spring, summer, autumn, and winter.
-Located in the Oświęcim Basin, the town experiences relatively high precipitation that averages slightly below 1000 mm per year.
-The precipitation is fairly evenly distributed throughout the year, though the spring and summer seasons tend to receive more.
-Summers are warm and humid, but frequently cloudy due to the influence of polar maritime air masses; winters are cold and windy, with snow cover.
-Fog is very common throughout the year.
+Located in the Oświęcim Basin, it experiences relatively high precipitation averaging slightly below 1000 mm per year.
+The precipitation is evenly distributed throughout the year, though the spring and summer seasons tend to receive more.
+Summers are warm, humid, and frequently cloudy due to the influence of polar maritime air masses; winters are cold and windy, with snow cover.

+The average annual temperature in Oświęcim ranges between 7 and 8°C, with the average maximum of 12.6°C and minimum of 3.5°C. The average annual relative humidity is 80.2%, with average annual precitipation of 700 to 800 mm.
+The growing season in Oświęcim ranges between 210 and 220 days.
+The highest temperature recorded in Oświęcim was 33°C, while the lowest was -29.7°C. Fog is very common throughout the year.
 Due to its frequency, fog is considered one of the town's trademarks.
+Oświęcim's climate influenced Schutzstaffel's decision to build a concentration camp there, as the local foggy and humid weather, as well as the frequent rain, snowfall and heavy wind, was deemed suitable.

+Eugeniusz Romer classified Oświęcim to have a submontane basin climate (klimat kotlin podgórskich), characterized by diversity.
+Oceanic and continental air clashes with each other, most often resulting in the dominance of polar-maritime air.
+As a result, summers in Oświęcim tend to feature cool air and heavy cloud cover, while in winter there are risks of warming and thaws.
+Less frequently, polar-continental air also flows into the city, resulting in dry and cold air in winter, or hot and dry weather in summer.
+The city of Oświęcim itself has a microclimate — its annual temperature is about 1°C higher, and the annual frost-free period about 20 days longer, than the neighbouring areas.